Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Results and discussions

-\textbf{For the \textit{ABA configuration}}, we see \textbf{in the top panel: Figure \ref{fig_ABA_field_mag_time}(A)}, with $J_{AA}/J_{BB}=0.04$ and $J_{AB}/J_{BB}=-0.20$, both the surface A-layers react magnetically for both the sds of the external Gaussian field.
-The reason is, the per site associative energy of the A-layers is comparable to the spin-field energy.
+\textbf{For the ABA configuration}, we see \textbf{in the top panel: Figure \ref{fig_ABA_field_mag_time}(A)}, with $J_{AA}/J_{BB}=0.04$ and $J_{AB}/J_{BB}=-0.20$, both the surface A-layers react magnetically for both the standard deviations of the external Gaussian field.
+The reason is, the per site cooperative energy of the A-layers is comparable to the spin-field energy.
 But the mid B-layer with dominant in-plane coupling, remains in its equilibrium magnetic state.
-So it is evident that the reduction (or, destruction) of magnetic order in the sublayers is the result of the competition between the relevant energy scales: associative and spin-field.
-The similar inference is valid for \textbf{the middle panel: Figure \ref{fig_ABA_field_mag_time} (B)}, with the $\sigma=0.60$, where per site spin-field energies are comparable to the associative part of the Hamiltonian for the surface A-layers.
+So it is evident that the reduction (or, destruction) of magnetic order in the sublayers is the result of the competition between the cooperative and spin-field energies and spin-field energies dominating the cooperative part in the relevant cases.
+The similar inference is valid for \textbf{the middle panel: Figure \ref{fig_ABA_field_mag_time} (B)}, with the $\sigma=0.60$, where per site spin-field energies are comparable to the cooperative part of the Hamiltonian for the surface A-layers.
 In \textbf{the bottom panel: Figure \ref{fig_ABA_field_mag_time} (C)}, with the $\sigma=0.20$ and $\sigma=0.60$, all the three sublayers don't react.
-Here, the associative part of the Hamiltonian for the surface A-layers dominates the steady state per site spin-field energies.
+Here, the cooperative part of the Hamiltonian for the surface A-layers dominates the steady state per site spin-field energies.
 The magnetization curves for the top and bottom layers overlap for most of the times as they have identical interacting magnetic neighborhood.
-In \textbf{Figure \ref{fig_ABA_field_mag_time}(A)} with $J_{AA}/J_{BB}=0.04$, $J_{AB}/J_{BB}=-0.20$ and $\sigma=0.60$ , we see the \textit{detectable} randomisation of the spins (consequently, reduction in magnetization) of the surface layers in presence of the external field leads to the vanishing of compensation even in the lowest possible temperature in simulation.
+In \textbf{Figure \ref{fig_ABA_field_mag_time}(A)} with $J_{AA}/J_{BB}=0.04$, $J_{AB}/J_{BB}=-0.20$ and $\sigma=0.60$ , we see the reduction in magnetization of the surface layers in presence of the external field leads to the vanishing of compensation even in the lowest possible temperature in simulation.
 Even in the lowest simulational temperature, the cumulative steady state value of magnetization of the surface A-layers becomes smaller than even the steady state value of magnetization of the middle B-layer (that is why the total magnetisation remains positive, same signature as the B-layer, in the presence of the field).
 Even in the lowest temperature, which causes compensation to disappear in the presence of the field.
 This is the reason behind all the instances with field-driven vanishing of compensation.